Student-khushirani/krisha-krishi-agro/README.md

 This project is for educational and demonstration purposes.

 👨‍💻 Author
-Sasank Hazarika B.Tech CSE | Full Stack Developer
+khushi Rani  B.Tech CSE | Full Stack Developer

-Deploy link === krishikrisha.netlify.app